 It goes without saying that credit cards should be used responsibly.
 If you’re someone who is relying on a secured credit card to repair your credit, you may understand firsthand the problems that can come with biting off more than you can chew.
 There is always a chance that an emergency is going to come up and you’ll have to rely on your credit card to help get you out of a sticky situation.
 To make sure you have the credit available to do that, and to keep you on a positive trajectory, you should keep the following tips in mind when you use your secured credit card.

 - Try to use your card sparingly or use it for routine purchases you’re accustomed to paying out of pocket.
 This will ensure that you will always have the funds to pay your full statement balance when it arrives, which will reflect most positively on your credit history.

 - Do not fall into the trap of minimum payments.
 Minimum payments are a great option when you come up short on a given month; however, paying your full balance on time every month is always the best choice.
 This helps you avoid paying high amounts of interest and demonstrates to your lender that you are responsible with your credit card.

 - Stay below your credit limit if you can.
-We know you got your credit card to be able to use it but there’s a hidden bit of information that makes this a worthwhile tip to stick to.
-Maxing out your credit card every month is not a positive habit to get into (even if you can pay it off easily) and the amount of your available credit that you use can impact your credit score.
+We know you got your credit card to be able to use it, but there’s a hidden bit of information that makes this a worthwhile tip to stick to.
+Maxing out your credit card every month is not a positive habit to get into (even if you can pay it off easily) and the amount of your available credit that you use monthly can impact your credit score.
 There is no magic number; however, credit experts suggest that leaving a larger percentage of your available credit untouched can help improve your credit.
 This shows lenders that you are using your available credit responsibly.